Explainable AI as a Social Microscope: A Case Study on Academic Performance: Comparative Analysis

+This section contrasts the proposed approach against a conventional regression model, as illustrated in Fig.\ref{fig:flowchart}, and discusses the results.

-Accordingly, only the subjects falling into the \emph{Top} and \emph{Low} categories were retained.
-The underlying motivation is to allow the classification algorithms to focus particularly on the factors that clearly distinguish between high and low performers.
-Indeed, the factors responsible for ``borderline'' performances are likely to be the ones with the smallest impact and inferring them might add noise to the results.
-On the other hand, abstracting away a large group of subjects could possibly lead to the loss of pertinent factors.
-Thus, the thresholds were set according to the top and bottom 30\% percentiles of GPA scores.
-This is to ensure participation of as many subjects in the analysis as possible while retaining a sizable gap between the two classes.
+We cast the problem as a classification task by discretizing the GPA scores into three classes, {\tt Low, Middle and Top}, defined respectively by the following ranges: $[1,2.5],(2.5,3.25),[3.25,4]$.
+Consequently, only the subjects falling into the {\tt Top} and {\tt Low} categories were retained ($861$ in total).
+The motivation is to steer the focus of classification algorithms towards the aspects discerning high and low performers.
+Indeed, the factors responsible for ``borderline'' performances are likely the ones with negligible impact, hence inferring them might obscure the results.
+On the other hand, omitting a large group of subjects could lead to the loss of pertinent data.
+Thus, the above thresholds were set according to the top and bottom 30\% percentiles of GPA score records.
+This ensured a solid number of participant students while retaining a sizable gap between the two classes.